How To Draw Landscape With Pencil

 Laboratory Farm in Akershus.

-About visiting nature, it is said that 'Some people go for pleasure, and some go for rescuing themselves from the monotony of life.
-But art is an inner aspect altogether.
-However, they, the artists mainly, try hard for finding the subjects.
 The artist always wanders for the subjects of his or her choice.
 And there can be no better place than the countryside for getting the subjects to draw and paint.

 Here is an artwork by Norwegian artist Hans Rosenorm Gruner.
 The material used in drawing this art piece is a pen, pencil, paper and watercolours.
 It is a drawing of The Laboratory Farm in Akershus.
 The work is believed to have been done in the year 1855.
 In this drawing, we can see how delicately the artist has infused the feel of the light falling on the foreground and the wall of the laboratory.
 The lining work of the drawing is remarkably precise and architecturally accurate.
 The presence of a cart in the foreground creates the feeling of the farmhouse.